magenta/magenta-js/music/README.md

 Open up that html file in your browser and the code should run!

+See INSERT TERO DEMO LINK for a complete example application with code.

 ### via NPM

 Add MagentaMusic.js to your project using [yarn](https://yarnpkg.com/en/) **or** [npm](https://docs.npmjs.com/cli/npm).